oldstonegryzzly/grav-plugin-aura-authors/README.md

 # Aura Authors Plugin

+## this fork patch the original code and work on Grav 1.7

 The **Aura Authors** Plugin for [Grav CMS](https://github.com/getgrav/grav) enables you to store author bios in a centrally managed repository and have them displayed across various pages of your site.

 ![Aura Authors Plugin for Grav - Demo](assets/demo.jpg)